Convert cooling load units kW/ton, COP and EER

 Energy Efficiency Ratio - EER

-The efficiency is determined at a single rated condition specified by an appropriate equipment standard and is defined as the ratio of net cooling capacity - or heat removed in Btu/h - to the total input rate of electric power applied - in Watts.
+The efficiency is determined at a single rated condition specified by an appropriate equipment standard and is defined as the ratio of net cooling capacity - or heat removed in Btu - to the total input rate of electric energy applied - in Wh.
 The units of EER are Btu/Wh.

 EER = energy efficient ratio (Btu/Wh)